Admissions

 After obtaining the necessary forms, the applicant should do the following:

-• plan to visit the campus; call the admissions office to make an appointment.
+- plan to visit campus.
 A campus visit, though not required, is strongly encouraged.

 More info...